 The Resource Management Act 1991

 The Resource Management Act 1991 (RMA) is the key legislation that sets out how we should manage our environment.
 The RMA is based on the principle of sustainable management which involves considering effects of activities on the environment now and into the future.
-It also ensures Te Tiriti O Waitangi partnerships are recognised as being important when managing our environment.
+It also ensures the importance of Te Tiriti O Waitangi partnerships when managing our environment.

 Sustainable management involves managing the air, soil, fresh water, and coastal marine areas, and regulating land use and subdivision, for today and future generations.
 It also has a broader role in the appropriate provision of infrastructure like stormwater pipes, roading, and waste management.

 The RMA provides for national direction on significant issues, through National Policy Statements and National Environmental Standards.
 It also directs all Territorial Authorities’ to have a district plan.

 The district plan allows communities to make decisions on how their own local environment is managed.
 The RMA allows for permissions to be granted (resource consents) where an activity does not comply with the district plan.